fluidml/fluidml/README.md

     results = flow.run(tasks)
 ```

 **Note**: If the `InMemoryStore` is used, results of all the tasks are always returned by `flow.run()`, so that the user can store them manually.
 For the other shipped storages the user has the option to return or not return results (`return_results=True/False`).
-Task results can beaccessed via task names, e.g. `results["EvaluationTask"]`.
+Task results can be accessed via task names, e.g. `results["EvaluationTask"]`.
 Our shipped result stores can be utilized to fetch specific task results from the returned result dictionary at any point via `results_store.load()`.

 ### Grid Search